Microsoft Fabric 101: A Comprehensive Overview of Microsoft’s New Data Platform

 Each workload or capability that Microsoft Fabric offers is called an experience.

-Experiences include Synapse Data Warehouse, Synapse Data Engineering, Synapse Data Science, Synapse Real-Time Analytics, Data Factory, and Power BI.
+Experiences include Synapse Data Warehouse, Synapse Data Engineering, Synapse Data Science, Synapse Real-Time Analytics, Data Activator, Data Factory, and Power BI.

-The various Microsoft Fabric experiences - Source: Microsoft Fabric documentation.
+The seven experiences available in Microsoft Fabric as of November 2023. - Source: Microsoft Fabric documentation.

 Microsoft Fabric lets you set up workspaces depending on your workflows and use cases.
 A workspace is where you can collaborate with others to create reports, notebooks, lakehouses, etc.